ianrenton/ianrenton.com/_rpgs/2009-11-09-nobilis-character-creation.markdown

 As always, your character concept is the most important thing, and ideally you should have a clear idea of who your character is before starting to stat him or her.
 A background, as bullet points, prose or even something stranger still, is strongly encouraged so that the GM can write better plot for your character.

-<div id="notes"><p>In "Where Only Lilies Bloom", your characters are newly ennobled.
+<div class="notes"><p>In "Where Only Lilies Bloom", your characters are newly ennobled.
 The story begins at pretty much the moment your Imperator creates his or her Chancel on Earth and imbues the characters with soul-shards.
 When coming up with a character concept and background, please bear this in mind - you will start the story with no real idea what the Nobilis are or what they do, and until this point you will have had a <i>reasonably</i> normal life.</p>
 <p>I say "reasonably" because your characters were picked to be given your Imperator's soul-shards, so he or she probably saw some promise in you.
 Perhaps your character is someone with power, or some particular talent.
 Your character does not have to have originally been human - animals, mythical beings, fictional characters and, yes, super-intelligent shades of the colour blue, are all possible.
 But whatever you <i>were</i>, you have now become something more.
 Your background does not necessarily have to feature any fondness for what will become your Estate.</p></div>

 <h2>Estate</h2>